Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-The Kurtz's approach, just now described, did not make use of the bundle theory, and, except when imposing stronger assumptions, it cannot be implemented in a bundle of $\Omega-$spaces' approach.
+The Kurtz's approach did not make use of the bundle theory, and, except when imposing stronger assumptions, it cannot be implemented in terms of bundles of $\Omega-$spaces.

-The following consideration results fundamental for understanding the strategy behind this work.
-There is a strong resemblance of \eqref{21040503} with \eqref{16590603}.
-More importantly \textbf{ if the topology on $\mf{M}$ and that on $\mf{E}$ are related by a $\left(\Theta,\mc{E}\right)-$structure (for a simple example see \eqref{21310603}) then there exists a ``resemblance'' of the selection convergence \eqref{21040503} with the convergence \eqref{19100603} of the sequence of semigroups $\{U_{n}\}_{n\in\N}$ to the semigroup $U$}. \footnote{ Indeed if we set assume that there exists for every $n\in\N$ $S_{n}\in B(L_{n},L)$ such that $S_{n} Q_{n}= Id$ then \eqref{19100603} would become
+What follows results fundamental for understanding the strategy behind this work. \eqref{21040503} essentially generalizes \eqref{16590603}.
+More importantly \emph {if the topology on $\mf{M}$ and that on $\mf{E}$ are related by a $\left(\Theta,\mc{E}\right)-$structure (for a very simple model see \eqref{21310603}) then the convergence \eqref{21040503} essentially generalizes the convergence \eqref{19100603} of the sequence of semigroups $\{U_{n}\}_{n\in\N}$ to the semigroup $U$}.\footnote{ Indeed if we set assume that there exists for every $n\in\N$ $S_{n}\in B(L_{n},L)$ such that $S_{n} Q_{n}= Id$ then \eqref{19100603} would become

-Moreover let $\lr{\mf{M}}{\rho,X}$ and $\lr{\mf{E}}{\pi,X}$ be set as in the beginning and assume that $\{\nu_{(K,v)}^{z} \mid(K,v)\in Comp(Y),v\in\mc{E} \}$ is a fundamental set of seminorms on $\mf{M}_{z}$ for every $z\in X$, where $\mc{E}\subseteq\Gamma(\pi)$.
+Moreover let $\lr{\mf{M}}{\rho,X}$ and $\lr{\mf{E}}{\pi,X}$ be set as in the beginning and assume that $\{\nu_{(K,v)}^{z} \,\vert\,(K,v)\in Comp(Y),v\in\mc{E} \}$ is a fundamental set of seminorms on $\mf{M}_{z}$ for every $z\in X$, where $\mc{E}\subseteq\Gamma(\pi)$.
 Finally assume that for all $K\in Comp(Y)$, $v\in\mc{E}$ and for all $z\in X$ and $f^{z}\in\mf{M}_{z}$

 Thus \eqref{21040503} would read: if there exists $\sigma\in\Gamma(\rho)$ such that $\sigma(x_{\infty})=F(x_{\infty})$ then

 Therefore by setting $X$ the Alexandroff compactification of $\N$, $x_{\infty}=\infty$ and for all $n\in\N$